gu-lseg/intro-to-programming/source/data_structures.rst

 .. tip::

-   It's important to note that the first item in a list is at position zero, not position one.
+   The first item in a list is at position zero, *not* position one.

 Updating lists
 --------------